Welcome to this weeks rather tired and defeated edition of #LivingArrows. I’m don’t know about you but the end of term cannot come soon enough for us!

 Speaking of which whilst cleaning yesterday, I found J’s PE trainers hidden in the bottom of a carrier bag hanging in our utility room.
 God knows how long they’ve been there but having asked J whether he may have been missing something from his PE bag he suddenly spouted “oh yeh I’ve had to wear my school shoes for weeks Mummy”.

-Well why didn’t he bloody tell me?
-No wonder his school shoes come home shit up everyday!
+Well why didn’t he bleeping tell me?
+No wonder his school shoes come home muck up everyday!
 Imagining poor J running around playing hocky in leather school shoes gives me some serious Mummy guilt.
 At least I’ve found them and sent them back into school now.
 I think to play it safe I’ll order him another pair, That way I can avoid being awarded the worst mother of the year award and be sure that it wont happen again.

 Tucked Up With A Tablet